KTH/devops-course/contributions/scientific-paper/week2/kohsuke-vitell/README.md

 ## Description

-We want to present the paper _A Declarative Approach for Performance Tests Execution in Continuous Software Development Environment_ by Ferme and Pautasso.
-The authors propose a DSL and a framework that can be used to define and execute performance tests in a declarative, rather than an imperative, way.
+We want to present the paper _Automatic Web Testing Using Curiosity-Driven Reinforcement Learning_ by Zheng, Liu, Xie, Ma and Hao.
+The authors propose web testing framework, called WebExplor, that uses curiosity driven reinforcement learning to create automatic tests for web applications.
+They compare WebExplor with existing web testing methods and find that failure detection is significantly better.

+The paper can be found here: [link to paper](https://ieeexplore.ieee.org/abstract/document/9402046).

 **Relevance**

-Although most things can be accomplished with a shell script, defining tests in a declarative way makes it easier for software developers to know that their tests are doing what they want.
-The automated testing infrastructure proposed in the paper is specifically targeted at tests for continuous development.
+The framework proposed in the paper can be used to create better automated test for web applications than prevoius frameworks and methods could.
+Thus it is highly relevant for the the subject of automated testing.